DaRainFlavor/9-Mazes-of-Hell/README.md

 ## Description

 This is a simple game made with Phaser 3.
-It is a platformer game where the player can move around the screen and collect items.
+It is a maze game where the player can move around the screen and has to reach the exit.

 ## steps to run the game